Dr Christopher Chen

 Profile

-Dr Christopher Chen is a Senior Lecturer in the Astronomy Unit of the Department of Physics and Astronomy at Queen Mary University of London.
+Dr Christopher Chen is a Reader in the Astronomy Unit of the Department of Physics and Astronomy at Queen Mary University of London.
 He gained his PhD in Space Physics at Imperial College London in 2011, before taking up a research position at the University of California, Berkeley.
 In 2013, he returned to Imperial as a Junior Research Fellow and in 2016 was awarded an STFC Ernest Rutherford Fellowship.
-In 2017, he moved to QMUL to become a Lecturer, and then in 2021 Senior Lecturer, in Space Plasma Physics.
+In 2017, he moved to QMUL to become a Lecturer and then Senior Lecturer in 2021.
+In 2022, he became a UKRI Future Leaders Fellow and Reader in Space Plasma Physics.

 Teaching